nuodb/nuodb-cp-docs/content/docs/configuration/backup/database-clone.md

 Set the `restoreFrom.backup` field of the clone to the restore source.
 The backup's fully-qualified name is used in the form of `<org>/<proj>/<db>/<backup>` as a restore source.
-If some of the elements in the name prefix are omitted, they are assumed depending on the context.
+If some prefix is omitted, it is taken from the clone database.
 For example, when creating a cloned database `acme/messaging/clone` with backup source `demo/20241004095616`, the system will assume that the backup exists in organization `acme` and project `messaging`.
-The cloned database can be created in any organization or project to which the user has access.
+The cloned database can be created in any organization or project that the user has access.
 The user creating the clone must have read permission to the backup used as a restore source.

 {{< callout context="caution" title="Caution" icon="outline/alert-triangle" >}}
-Using backup to restore a database in a different cloud region is not supported.
+Using a backup to restore a database in a different cloud region is not supported.
 {{< /callout >}}

 Create a new database clone and supply the backup to restore it from.